-Actions planned to reduce the number of poverty-level families

-The City feels that poverty reduction is an ongoing process.
-However, the City attempts to quantify program and project outcomes to measure against assumed baseline figures.
-As an example, the City assumed that approximately 853 housing units have lead based paint issues (using HUD's formula for calculation).
-The City recognizes that lead abatement is proposed to be done on four- (4) units.
-Therefore, we can assume that approximately 849 units will have lead paint issues after the next grant cycle.
+Actions planned to reduce the number of poverty-level families calculation).
+The City recognizes that lead abatement is proposed to be done on four (4) units.
+Therefore, we can reasonably assume that approximately 849 units will have lead paint issues after the next grant cycle.
 Depending on projects and programs, baseline measures have and will continue to be developed.
 Additionally, the City uses statistical information for calculating the reduction rate of poverty.
 The three- (3) most used sources to determine the extent of poverty reduction by the City is unemployment rate, census income information and local income tax information.